 Singing songs and rhyming rhymes

 Singing with your child helps them learn and grow.
 Just like a house, a child’s brain needs building.
-When you sing a song together, you’re helping them build a strong and healthy brain.
+When you sing a song together or say a rhyme, you’re helping them build a strong and healthy brain.

 10 Answering all their questions

 Children love to ask questions.
 When you respond, even if you don’t know the answers, and start a chat that goes back and forth like a game of ping pong, you’re helping them learn and grow.

 Giving hugs and high-fives

 A child’s brain is just like a house, it takes time and care to build.
 When a child reaches out for affection, and you give them a hug or high-five, you’re doing more than being kind, you’re helping to build their brain.

 A baby’s brain is like a house, it needs building.
 When you hold your new baby skin-to-skin, it makes them feel safe and helps them to learn and grow.